okstate-maps/guide-arcscan/index.md

 Note: **Topographic** is a good basemap choice.

-5. The map you wish to edit must consist of only two values/colors.
-(HELP WITH WORDING)
+5. The map you wish to edit must consist of only two values/colors. (binary raster) (HELP WITH WORDING)
 - 1. In the *Table of Contents* pane, right click the map you wish to edit and select **Properties**.

 ![Properties](images/Properties.PNG)